PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

    but this option seems to be unavailable, see :ref:`corpus_format` on the required format for a corpus.)

-5. **Domain**: Choosing “set domain to word” will change the calculation so that the calculation is for word-internal co-occurrence pMI.
-In this case, the order and adjacency  of the bigram does not matter; it is simply treated as a pair of segments that could occur anywhere in a word.

-6. **Word boundary count**: A standard word object in PCT contains word boundaries on both sides of it (e.g., [#kæt#] ‘cat’).
-If words were concatenated in real running speech, however, one would expect to see only one word boundary between each pair of words (e.g., [#mai#kæt#] ‘my cat’ instead of [#mai##kæt#]).
-To reproduce this effect and assume that word boundaries occur only once between words (as is assumed in [Goldsmith2012]_, choose “halve word boundary count.”
-Note that this technically divides the number of boundaries in half and then adds one, to compensate for the extra “final” boundary at the end of an utterance.
-   (It will make a difference only for calculations that include a boundary as one member of the pair.)
+5. **Minimum frequency**: It is possible to set a minimum token frequency for words in the corpus to be included in the calculation.
+This allows easy exclusion of rare words.
+To include all words in the corpus, regardless of their token frequency, leave the slot empty or set it to 0.
+Note that if a minimum frequency set, all words below that frequency are simply ignored entirely for the purposes of the calculation.

+6. **Word boundary count**: Select an option for word boundary.
+The default is to assume that word boundaries occur only once in words (as is assumed in [Goldsmith2012]_).
+Select "Keep both word boundaries" to have boundaries on both sides, or "Ignore all word boundaries" to ignore all word boundaries in the calculation.

+7. **Set domain to word (unordered word-internal pMI)**: Select this button to calculate :ref:`_mi_method_word_internal_pmi`.
+Note that environment filtering is not meaningful in unordered word-internal pMI.

+8. **Environment (optional)**: Select “Set an environment filter” button to add environment filters. (see :ref:`mi_env_filter` for how environment filtering works in calculating pMI, and :ref:`environment_selection` for how to add an environment)

+   a. **Should word boundaries be able to count as a member of a bigram?**:
+      As described in :ref:`mi_env_filter`, the user can include word boundary as a member of a potential bigram.

+   b. **Output list of contexts to a file**: One can provide a path to export the corpus
+      'context', i.e., the result of environment filtering that is to be fed into calculating pMI.
+      The exported file can be found at the specified location after clicking “Calculate mutual information.”

 7. **Results**: Once all options have been selected, click “Calculate mutual information.”
 If this is not the first calculation, and you want to add the results to a pre-existing results table, select the choice that says “add to current results table.”
 Otherwise, select “start new results table.”
-A dialogue box will open, showing a table of the results, including sound 1, sound 2, the tier used, and the mutual information value.
+A dialogue box will open, showing a table of the results.
+The mutual information value is located on the right-most column.
+The table also includes machine-provided information such as corpus name and PCT version, as well as options selected by the user such as first segment, second segment, domain (i.e., which one of the two algorithms), the word boundary option, the tier used, frequency type, pronunciation variants, minimum word frequency and environment.
 To save these results to a .txt file, click on “Save to file” at the bottom of the table.

 The following image shows the inventory window used for selecting bigrams